 Open Door is an Insight Meditation community based in Portland, Maine.
 We welcome all people of every cultural and religious background, sexual orientation, gender identity, color, age and physical ability.
 All practitioner levels are welcome.

-We gather* to deepen our meditation practice and support a strong, thriving and open meditation community in Southern Maine.
+We gather to deepen our Early Buddhist insight meditation practice and support a strong, thriving and open meditation community in Southern Maine.
 We look forward to welcoming you.

 This community is guided by Chas DiCapua and supported by The Steering Circle.
 We are currently welcoming new volunteers to help us.
 Learn more here.